mwelponer/cpp-pills/README.md

 	i++;
 }
 ```
-First time we call *myFunction* *i* si declared and set.
+First time we call *myFunction* `i` si declared and set.
 All other times, just incremented.
-It's like declaring *i* outside of the scope, but here we also obtain that i can be modified (incremented) only inside *myFunction*.
+It's like declaring `i` globally outside of the function, but declaring it inside a scope function `i` is visible and can be scope, but here we also obtain that i can be modified (incremented) only inside the f*myFunction*.

 ### use in object oriented